-Dogs have a special place in our heart.
-However, you may not know that some dogs also have a special place in history.
-This series, entitled Historical Hounds, will focus on dogs marked down in history through notability or extraordinary behavior and accomplishments.
+Dogs have a special place in our heart, but some dogs also have a special place in history.
+Our Historical Hounds series focuses on those notable and extraordinary dogs.
 In their own ways, all dogs are heroes.
 We wish to bring attention to their shining examples and characteristics so that they are not forgotten.

-You may have heard of him.
-You might not have.
-Yet there’s one scruffy mutt who captured the hearts of Americans everywhere in the late 1880s, and that was Owney.
-Owney has everything from his own stamps to his own song, sung by country music star legend Trace Adkins.
+You may have heard of Owney, or you might not have.
+But this scruffy mutt captured the hearts of Americans everywhere in the late 1880s.
+He’s represented in everything from his own stamps to his own song, sung by country music legend Trace Adkins.

 Owney, The Good Luck Charm

 To the mail clerks who knew Owney, or knew of him, the dog became something of a good luck charm as train wrecks were a common occurrence, yet no train the dog ever rode on crashed.
 He soon became the unofficial mascot of the Railway mail clerks.

 As Owney’s travels became more and more consistent, many clerks would mark his journeys by placing tags on his collar that were later collected and stored at the Post Office in Albany.
 He was even gifted a harness from Postmaster General John Wanamaker to help alleviate the growing weight of the tags that the dog would accrue over time.